guillemalomar/globalcon/README.md

 ### Output

-You can check the obtained result files in the _RESULTS_ folder (the folder name can be renamed in _src/\_\_init\_\_.py_).
+You can check the obtained result files in the _DATA_ folder (the folder name can be renamed in _src/\_\_init\_\_.py_).

 ## Development